tradeio/exchange-api-doc/rest-api.md

 |Order|Day|86000|

 # Endpoint Security Type
-* Each endpoint has a security type that determines how should be interacted with it.
+* Each endpoint has a security type that determines how it should be interacted with.
 * API-keys are passed into the REST API via the `X-MBX-APIKEY` header.
 * API-keys and secret-keys are **case sensitive**.